risk-first/website/practices/Estimates.md

  - The proverb of the 10x developer, and the difference made by experience implies that a lot of [Schedule Risk](Scarcity-Risk#schedule-risk) comes from [Learning Curve](Communication-Risk#learning-curve-risk) risk and [Dead End Risk](Complexity-Risk#dead-end-risk).
  - The lesson from "Quality, Speed, Cost" is that actually, we need to be considering _all_ risks, not just some arbitrary milestones on a project plan.
 Project plans can always be gamed, and you can always leave risks unaccounted for in order to hit the goals (good old [Map and Territory Risk](Map-and-territory-risk) strikes again).
  - The lesson from the Parkinson's Law was that by giving people a _time budget_, you absolve them from [Schedule Risk](Scarcity-Risk#schedule-risk)... at least until they realise they're going to overrun.
 This gives them one less dimension of risk to worry about, but means they end up taking all the time you give them, because they are optimising over the remaining risks.
- - Finally, the lesson from Agile development is that _just iterating_ is sometimes not as efficient as _using your intuition and experience_ to find a more optimal path.
+ - Finally, the lesson from Agile Estimation is that _just iterating_ is sometimes not as efficient as _using your intuition and experience_ to find a more optimal path.

 How can we synthesise this knowledge, along with what we've learned into something that makes more sense?